brandon-rhodes/fopnp/py3/chapter15/README.md

 You can learn more about the book by visiting the [root of this GitHub source code repository](https://github.com/brandon-rhodes/fopnp#readme).

+These scripts were written for Python 3, but can also run successfully under Python 2.
+Simply use [3to2](https://pypi.python.org/pypi/3to2) to convert them to the older syntax.

 The scripts in this chapter are best exercised inside the network [Playground](../../playground#readme) where `mail.example.com` is already set up and configured for POP.
 Once the playground is running,